zengjixiang/jina/docs/get-started/install/apple-silicon-m1-m2.md

 ## Install dependencies wheels

-There are some core dependencies that Jina needs to run, whose wheels are not available on PyPI but fortunately are available as wheels.
+There are some core dependencies that Jina-serve needs to run, whose wheels are not available on PyPI but fortunately are available as wheels.
 To install them, run:

 ```bash
 brew install protobuf numpy
 ```

-## Install Jina
+## Install Jina-serve

-Now we can install Jina via `pip`.
+Now we can install Jina-serve via `pip`.
 Ensure you use the correct `pip`:

 ```bash
 /opt/homebrew/opt/python@3.10/libexec/bin/pip install jina